restify/node-restify/README.md

 * Date             // RFC1123 format (in UTC)
 * X-Api-Version    // The version of the server api
-* X-RequestId      // a unique id for this request (uuid)
+* X-Request-Id      // a unique id for this request (uuid)
 * X-Response-Time  // Time taken (server side) in milliseconds
 * Access-Control-Allow-Origin: *
 * Access-Control-Allow-Methods: HEAD, GET, POST, PUT, DELETE